What's New with Channel-based Reports

 - We now support filtering the Docs report by Beacon or by Docs site.

 - We’ve added a Visits line graph, so you can track the number of visits throughout your reporting timeframe.
 This includes removing the Browse and Contact charts - those metrics are still available via the API.
-You can learn more about this change and the exciting updates that we have planned for the Docs report here.

 - A small change, but we also switched the drill downs so that Popular searches are on the left and Failed Searches are on the right.